tstoeckel/smart-factory-matching/docs/SmartFactory_Matching_Engine_Documentation.md

 In both cases, the process factor contributes up to **10%** of the total matching score (`process_weight × 0.10`).
 This design maintains consistency between filtered and unfiltered modes — enabling focused recommendations when process data is available, and balanced general matching otherwise.

 ---

+## Digital Base Use Cases (“Digitale Datenbasis”)

+“Digital Base" Use Cases represent **foundational digital enablers** — the technological groundwork required for all higher-level Smart Factory functions.
+They include capabilities such as data acquisition, integration, connectivity, visualization, and secure storage.

+Because these Use Cases apply broadly across nearly every process area, they tend to match a large number of problem statements.
+Without special handling, they could dominate the top-ranked results and overshadow more process-specific Use Cases.

+To maintain a balanced recommendation list, the matching engine applies a **special weighting rule** for “Digitale Datenbasis” Use Cases:

+- When a **process filter is defined**, these Use Cases remain eligible but receive a **reduced process weight** (`0.8` instead of `1.0`).
+- When **no process filter** is defined, they are treated like any other Use Case and receive a **neutral weight** (`1.0`).
+- If the customer explicitly selects “Digitale Datenbasis” as a process, they receive the **full weight** (`1.0`).

+This ensures that foundational Use Cases appear as relevant enablers without overshadowing process-specific results.
+The result is a balanced mix of **digital infrastructure** and **operational** Use Cases that align with the customer’s priorities.

+---